Updated 21 Jan 2025

 Ask for a home tour

-From the pet’s treat tin to the fuse box and water valves, make sure you know where everything is.
-Would you like WiFi or to be shown how to use the television?
+A home tour is super helpful for knowing where everything lives.
+From the pet’s treat tin to the fuse box and water valves, make sure you know where things are.
+Get clued-up on the WiFi or and get a demonstration on how to use the remote controls.

 Guest policies

-Can you have guests over?
-And if so, for how long?
+Find out if you are allowed friends round - always check this before inviting people over.
+If so, find out how long they're welcome to stay.
 You should never invite anyone to the owner’s home before you know the owner of the house is ok with it.
 Remember to respect their decision if they don’t let you bring guests.

 Other useful information you should have before starting a new sit: